POMATOpl/cpp-docs.pl-pl/docs/atl/reference/ioleinplaceobjectwindowlessimpl-class.md

 ### <a name="remarks"></a>Uwagi

-Zobacz [IOleInPlaceObjectWindowless::OnWindowMessage](/windows/win32/api/ocidl/nf-ocidl-ioleinplaceobjectwindowless-onwindowmessage) w windows SDK.
+Zobacz [IOleInPlaceObjectWindowless:: OnWindowMessage](/windows/win32/api/ocidl/nf-ocidl-ioleinplaceobjectwindowless-onwindowmessage) w Windows SDK.

-## <a name="ioleinplaceobjectwindowlessimplreactivateandundo"></a><a name="reactivateandundo"></a>IOleInPlaceObjectWindowlessImpl::ReactivateAndUndo
+## <a name="ioleinplaceobjectwindowlessimplreactivateandundo"></a><a name="reactivateandundo"></a> IOleInPlaceObjectWindowlessImpl::ReactivateAndUndo

 Zwraca E_NOTIMPL.